How to Build a RESTful API with Node.js, Express, and MongoDB

 };

-We defined all the endpoints and let's add the logic that will be executed for each endpoint.
+We have defined all the endpoints.
+Now, let's write the logic to be executed when calling each one.

-We can write the logic in the route file, but it is good to separate the route configuration from the logic related to these routes for a better separation of concerns in our project.
-By doing that, we have a code more readable and maintainable.
+We can write the logic in the route file, but a good practice is to separate the route configuration from the logic related to these routes to better separate concerns in our project.
+By doing that, we have code that is more readable and maintainable.

-Inside the folder, create a folder named controllers then create a file role.controller.ts.
-This file will contain the logic for all role endpoints.
+Create a folder "src/controllers" and add the file "role.controller.ts".
+This file contains the logic for all the role endpoints.

 import { Request, Response } from 'express';